Header Manila BGC

 2019-2020

-NIRAS is implemented the third component of the project focusing on Public Awareness and Demand Reduction (PADR).
-The component aims to (1) Increase public awareness of the direct impacts of illegal wildlife trade on biodiversity and ecosystem functioning and services, and (2) Implement demand reduction measures for at least two priority illegally traded wildlife species in the Philippines.
+This project combatted organised environmental crime in the Philippines through three key components: NIRAS’s role was to implement the third component of the project, focussing on Public Awareness and Demand Reduction.
+The component aimed to (1) increase public awareness of the direct impacts of illegal wildlife trade on biodiversity and ecosystem functioning and services and (2) implement demand reduction measures

 Some of the outputs provided to achieve the outcomes include a nationwide survey to understand the demand for illegal wildlife and trends in consumer behaviour.
 Despite the challenges in data collection during the strict COVID-19 related restrictions in the country, our experts have managed to develop innovative knowledge product solutions to advance data collection without face-to-face interaction.
 An innovative Economic Valuation paper highlighted the larger value of wildlife to society beyond its physical attributes.
 A Communication, Education, and Public Awareness Campaign (CEPA) helped increase awareness on the effects of illegal wildlife trade and inspire stakeholders into action and to influence and effect societal and legislative changes.
 While a Consumer Demand Reduction Study (CDR) analyzed the effectiveness of the campaign and highlighted areas that needs strengthening in succeeding wildlife advocacy campaigns.